tree-sitter/tree-sitter/docs/src/creating-parsers/4-external-scanners.md

 This function should free any memory used by your scanner.
 It is called once when a parser is deleted or assigned a different language.
 It receives as an argument the same pointer that was returned from the _create_ function.
-If your _create_ function didn't allocate any memory, this function can be a noop.
+If your _create_ function didn't allocate any memory, this function can be a no-op.

 ## Serialize